 I trained also at Queen Charlotte's hospital in Marleybone Road.
 This hospital had been given by Queen Charlotte when she had seen a single girl deliver a baby in a ditch.
 I also remember the Jubilee Year when King George and Queen Mary passed our hospital.
 We had put out stands outside the hospital and joined in the festivities.
 Of course, this was all years before the NHS and before the Second World War disrupted so much of our lives.
 It was in this post war period that I decided to embark on a new adventure in my nursing life.

-The Journey to Africa
+Chapter I: The Journey to Africa

 Africa, vast continent, where man's soul is his own, where the

 African's wonderful philosophy outshines the sun itself, where disease is

 rife striking black and white, big and small.
 This, then, was the place

 I had chosen with the aid of a pin, closed eyes and fate.

 My journey started as we sailed down the Thames that drizzling

 afternoon.
 Mixed were my feelings as I was leaving England, embarked for

 the first time.
 In the tiny cabin I found ample space for my personal